TED TODD FLOORING

-What is the difference between Herringbone and Chevron Wood Flooring?
+Differences between Herringbone and Chevron Wood Flooring

 The key difference between chevron and herringbone is that chevron floors come to a point with their zig-zag formation, while herringbone are more staggered.

-What rooms are best for Herringbone Wood Flooring?
+Best rooms for Herringbone Wood Flooring

-Herringbone engineered wood flooring can be used very effectively in compact spaces such as hallways or bathrooms.
-When used in large open plan rooms they can be laid to follow the length of the room to create good flow or could be directed at a focal point.
+They work well in compact spaces such as hallways or bathrooms and also large open plan rooms where they can be laid to follow the length of the room to create good flow or could be directed at a focal point.

 Installing a herringbone wood floor can be a complex process, so it’s important to talk to an expert to discuss which installation methods they would use.
 To find out more, check out our installation guides.